haydenwalker980/dtel/Customer Support Guide.md

 Staff commands should **only** be used in either the staff channel or in direct messaging with the bot.

 ## How do I become a Customer Support?
 The **only way** to become part of the Customer Support team is to fill out an application, located [here](https://discordtel.typeform.com/to/cR3ovo).
 Your application will put into the pool, but will only be looked at once a spot opens.
-The maximum amount of team members is currently **eighteen (18)**.
-It may take **weeks or months** for your application to be read. **Asking a staff member to read your application will result in an AUTOMATIC DENIAL.**
+The maximum amount of team members is currently **the integer closest to (server count / 100)** (Excluding Manager or higher).
+It may take **weeks or months ~~or years~~** for your application to be read. **Asking a staff member to read your application will result in an AUTOMATIC DENIAL.**

 ## Assigning a number
 Usually, servers can get a number using `>wizard`.
 You may need to run `>assign <Channel_ID> <Number>` in these occasions: